-The MASGP is a professionally facilitated peer support group programme for the bereaved, seriously injured, responders and other survivors of the 2017 Manchester Arena terror attack.
-Delivered across the North of England and Scotland, the programme is modelled on evidence-based good practice principles for intervention following mass trauma events and terrorist related support programmes.
+The MASGP was a professionally facilitated peer support group programme for the bereaved, seriously injured, responders and other survivors of the 2017 Manchester Arena terror attack.
+Delivered across the UK, the programme was modelled on evidence-based good practice principles for intervention following mass trauma events and terrorist related support programmes.

 A number of those connected and supported through the programme have gone on to enhance their resilience by initiating, supporting and engaging in complementary educational and family-based initiatives.
 This includes those campaigning for prevention, for better integrated and more inclusive communities, and working to tackle hate speech.

 - a network of 15 regional, facilitated support groups designed to ensure geographical reach, selection of suitable participants, and enhancement of resilience and coping skills

 - regular group sessions (over two years each group met every six weeks or so, supported by assessment, follow‑ups and signposting to other support services)

 - preparation and support products for facilitators; each group was run by two facilitators (predominantly psychotherapists) specially trained and experienced in disaster/terrorism-related trauma and running peer support groups